 Bilberries are known for helping diabetes, as anthocyanidins protect the lining of blood vessels from being degenerated through the process of toxic oxidation .
 Bilberries have also been linked to possessing components that aid in the ability to increase night vision, protect the eyes, and reduce the occurrence of poor vision, cataracts, and macular degeneration .

 Bilberries also hold components that increase the amount of blood flow to the circulatory vessels.
 This allows them to be useful in treating conditions related to circulatory problems such as varicose veins and hemorrhoids.
 Bilberries are best taken in a supplement or extract form.

 Other Names for Bilberries: Huckleberry, Wineberry, Dyeberry

-There are over 600 varieties of strawberries on the earth so you won’t have to look hard to find this deep-red health booster.
+There are over 600 varieties of strawberries on the earth so you won't have to look hard to find this deep-red health booster.
 Strawberries are high in antioxidant phytonutrients known as phenols.
-Phenols are responsible for protecting the heart from disease, reducing risks of cancer, and acting as an overall anti-inflammatory fruit.
+Phenols are responsible for protecting us from disease and promoting good health.

 Studies show that strawberries may also help protect the brain with a powerful antioxidant capacity.
 Strawberries reduce macular degeneration of the eyes, and are an excellent source of potassium, fiber, many B vitamins, vitamin C, vitamin K, manganese, iodine, folate, omega-3 fatty acids, magnesium and copper.